udoprog.github.io

 }

-So if we copy Yoke byte-by-byte, we will catch the value of _pad1 and _pad2 as well.
+So if we copy Yoke byte-by-byte, we will catch the value of _pad1 as well.
 This causes a problem, because these values are not initialized.

 First, padding bytes are considered uninitialized.